-Demographic characteristics and SDoH were assessed via the following variables: age (continuous), ethnicity (non-Hispanic versus Hispanic), race (White, Black or African American, American Indian or Alaskan native, Asian or Pacific Islander, or other), marital status (single, divorced or separated, married, domestic partner, other), income (continuous) and highest level of education (less than high school, some high school, completed high school, associate's degree, some college, completed college, beyond college).
-An additional social determinant, food insecurity, was operationalized via a one-item yes(1)/no(0) guestion: During the last 12 months, did you ever eat less than you felt you should because there wasn't enough money to buy food?
-To capture the experience of adverse life events, a sum score was created from the 15-items that comprise the PRAMS guestionnaire stressful life events scale (Shulman et al., 2018) which asks the following question: During the past 12 months, have any of the following things happened to you?
+15-items that comprise the Pregnancy Risk Assessment Monitoring System (PRAMS) questionnaire stressful life events scale [84] which asks the following question: During the past 12 months, have any of the following things happened to you?
 Response options included: 1) A close family member was very sick and had to go into the hospital, 2) I got separated or divorced from my husband or partner, 3) I moved to a new address, 4) I was homeless or had to sleep outside, in a car, or in a shelter, 5) My husband or partner lost their job, 6) I lost my job even though I wanted to keep working, 7) My husband, partner, or I had a cut in work hours or pay, 8) I was apart from my husband or partner due to military deployment or extended work-related travel, 9) I argued with my husband or partner more than usual, 10) My husband or partner said they didn't want me to be pregnant, 11) I had problems paying the rent, mortgage, or other bills, 12) My husband, partner, or I went to jail, 13) Someone very close to me had a problem with drinking or drugs, 14) Someone very close to me died, and 15) Other.

-Psychosocial Resources
+Psychosocial resources

 Psychological Capital and Social Supports were investigated as latent variables.
-The Compound Psycap Scale (CPC-12) is a 12-item scale that measures self-efficacy, hope, optimism, and resilience (Lorenz et al., 2016).
-Responses are captured via a 6-item Likert scale (strongly disagree - strongly agree).
-It is a comprehensive, validated measure of psycap in the general adult population ( $\alpha$ = .80) (Lorenz et al., 2016; Lorenz et al., 2022).
+The Compound Psycap Scale (CPC-12) is a 12-item scale that measures self-efficacy, hope, optimism, and resilience [53].
+Responses are captured via a 6-item Likert scale (strongly disagree strongly agree).
+It is a comprehensive, validated measure of psycap in the general adult population ($\alpha = 0.80$) [53, 54].
 The Multidimensional Scale of Perceived Social Support is a 12-item scale that measures three sources of social support (friends, family, significant other) on a 5-point Likert scale.
-The tool shows an internal consistency of 0.90-0.94 in a prenatal sample (Zimet et al., 1990).
+The tool shows an internal consistency of 0.90-0.94 in a prenatal sample [102].
 Mindfulness was operationalized as a measured variable using the 5-item Mindfulness Attention Awareness Scale (MAAS-5) assessed on a 6-point Likert scale.
-The tool shows high internal validity ( $\alpha$ = .89-.93) (MacKillop & Anderson, 2007; Osman et al., 2016).
+The tool shows high internal validity ($\alpha = 0.89-0.93$) [62, 71].